suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 ### Nesting lists

 It is perfectly ok to nest one list inside another one.
-You might want to have some sub-bullets sitting below a top level bullet.
+You might want to have some sub-bullets sitting below a top-level bullet.
 Let's take the second list from our recipe example:

 ```html